Are you sure that you are complying with all relevant health and safety legislation?

-OHSAS 18001:2007 clause 4.3.2 states that the organization shall establish, implement and maintain a procedure(s) for identifying and accessing the legal and other OH&S requirements that are applicable to it.
+OHSAS 18001:2007 clause 4.3.2 states that the organisation shall establish, implement and maintain a procedure(s) for identifying and accessing the legal and other OH&S requirements that are applicable to it.

-Even if not considering 18001 certification , it is still necessary for every organisation to comply fully with all relevant health and safety legislation and the penalties for not doing so can be severe.
+However, irrespective of OHSAS 18001, it is necessary for every organisation to comply fully with all relevant health and safety legislation and the penalties for not doing so can be severe.
 The only real solution is to have a procedure in place that ensures compliance with legislation is being managed effectively.

 The acid test